 - 1 tablespoon (9g) instant dried yeast**

-- 1 tablespoon ground cinnamon
+- 1 teaspoon ground cinnamon

-- To make the scrolls: Combine all the ingredients in a large bowl and mix until it comes together.
+- To make the scrolls: Combine all the ingredients in a large bowl or stand mixer and mix until it comes together.
 Knead the mixture until it forms a smooth and stretchy dough.
-Place the dough in the bowl or stand mixer, cover with a tea towel and leave it in a warm place for at least 1 hour or until the dough doubles in size.
+Add a little more milk if the dough is too dry or a little more flour if the dough sticks to the bowl.

-- Arrange on a lined baking tray leaving a little space in between each scroll.** Place a tea towel over the scrolls and set aside to rise.
+- Arrange on a greased baking tray, leaving a little space in between each scroll.
+Place a damp tea towel over the scrolls and set aside to rise.

 - When you're ready to bake the scrolls, preheat the oven to 180°C (350°F).

-- Bake the scrolls in the oven for 20-25 minutes.
-The scrolls should be slightly golden brown or when you insert a skewer in one of the middle scrolls and it doesn't have wet dough on it.
+- When the oven is hot, bake the scrolls for 15-20 minutes.
+The scrolls are ready when they are slightly golden brown or when you insert a skewer in one of the middle scrolls and it doesn't have wet dough on it.
 Set aside to cool.